-Buildings have the potential to create a shared public "room." character and scale of these walls determine the character of the room.
+Buildings have the potential to create "room." shared public The character and scale of these walls determine the character of the room.
 Continuous building frontage with active uses on a street creates a welcome space that supports pedestrian and economic activity.
-In suburban commercial typical developments where the building fronts on a vast expanse of paved parking, no such room is created.
+In typical suburban commercial developments where the building fronts on a vast expanse of paved parking, no such room is created.

 Building indentations, penetrations, and façade treatments can be used to complement adjacent structures.
-These features also reduce the monotonous blank walls often seen on "big-box" developments.
-A series of doors, windows, porches, and projections other in new construction can add value and character to а commercial development.
+These features also reduce the monotonous blank walls often seen "big-box" developments.
+A series of doors, windows, porches, and other projections in new construction can add value and character to а commercial development.
 Continuous 'strip' buildings should be discouraged.